shakes76/PatternFlow/recognition/improved_unet/README.md

 * python = 3.7.7

 Also need to create a file under C drive call content in order to load and save the dataset

+# Split Data set
+As I am using the preprocessed dataset
+So the data have split to Train, Test, Validate
+* Train contain 9664 images
+* Test contain 544 images
+* Validate contain 1120 images

 ## Algorithm
 In this project, I have build a improved_unet base on this paper:https://arxiv.org/abs/1802.10508v1